Jimk72/Icarus_Mods/README.md

 # Icarus_Mods

+7/4/22 Description of mods:

+The following are all UASSET file mods so they are compatible with all other mods:

+50_Seconds_OutofBounds: Changed the timer from 20 seconds to 50 seconds when going out of bounds

+700_Jump: Changes the character jump height to 700.
+This allows you to jump from first floor to second floor.

+800_Jump: Changes jump to 800 for those that want a little more height.

+900_Jump: Changes height for more extreme needs.
+Does make it hard to jump into doors ect.

+MiningSpeed: Speeds up the time to mine things to 1 second.

+CompoundBow_Kryptic_Camo: Adds green Kryptic camo to the compound bow.

+Workshop_Armor_Kryptic_Camo: Adds Green Kryptic Camo to first set of Workshop Armor.

+These Mods moddify UASSET files but also contain Json files so compatibility may change.

+Easy_Cave: Prevents worms from spawning and automaticly give your the Dehumidifier buff in all caves.
+This mod modifies the following files:
+D_AISetup.json
+D_ModifierStates.json

+Easy_Lights: This is a must have.
+Changed lights,heater,airconditioner to not require power!
+Also allows lights to be placed on top of other placed items.
+Changed wall light mesh to be half the size once placed.
+This is for placing it under cabinets ect..
+Also looks better when placed on wall at base to give floor lighting.
+This Mod modifies the following file:
+D_DeployableSetup.json

+ThorHammer: allows access to thors hammer to fly around making travel much quicker.
+The right mouse button will hold you in air at current height.
+This is so helpfull when building tall bridges to get the supports right.
+This mod modifies the following file:
+D_ItemsStatic.json

+============ Older mods I no longer update, Left for people to see how they were done ==============

+Backpack_Kryptic_Camo: They removed this backpack and added thier own camo pack.

+Low_Gravity Mods: These Change the gravity in Icarus.
+They are fun to mess around but useless to try and play the game so I have not updated them.

+Friendly_Wolf: Adds a large Black wolf to the game that is friendly to the player but runs around killing all other animals.

+Explosive_Arrows: Adds explosive tip to all types of arrows.
+Stopped updating as they added explosive arrows to the game.

 6/11/22 Updated mod to week 27.

 5/28/22 Removed Test version of weapons mod.
 Updated Mods to week 25